+Note: This article was republished with the following units corrected on pages 13, 33, 34 and 35: cells/mL corrected to cells/μL.
+On page 1, 3, 13 and 14 'cluster of differentiation 4 count' was also changed to 'CD4' count'.
+The publisher apologises for any inconvenience caused.
 These goals are achieved by suppressing viral replication completely for as long as possible, using well-tolerated and sustainable treatment undertaken with good adherence.
-With prolonged viral suppression, the cluster of differentiation 4 (CD4+) lymphocyte count usually increases, which is accompanied by a restoration of pathogen-specific immune function.
+With prolonged viral suppression, the CD4+ lymphocyte count usually increases, which is accompanied by a restoration of pathogen-specific immune function.
 For most patients, this results in a dramatic reduction in the risk of HIV-associated morbidity and mortality.
 In patients who start to receive ART with preserved CD4+ counts, ART is able to prevent the decline in CD4+ count observed in untreated patients and prevent clinical complications of HIV infection.
 It is still unclear whether immune function ever returns to full normality, although long-term cohorts have shown that patients who adhere well to ART have a near-normal life expectancy.
 Patient adherence to the ART regimen remains a key focus and challenge.